‘After the Civil War, soldiers and others from the East and Midwest spread their love of the game across the Western frontier’

 A “gentlemen’s agreement” kept blacks out of the National League but not out of the national pastime (Minnesota, for example, had both white and black ball clubs).
 In 1875 the all-white Winona Clippers fielded a black pitcher/second baseman named W.W.
 Fisher.
 And in 1883 John “Bud” Fowler, a black player who hailed from Cooperstown, N.Y., saw action at various positions for the Northwestern League team in Stillwater (presumably not within sight of the imprisoned Younger brothers’ cells).
 Minnesota claimed its first major league team in 1884, when St. Paul played nine games in the Union Association (a league that lasted just one season).
 But the state didn’t host another team in the majors until 1961, when the Washington Senators moved to Minneapolis and became the Minnesota Twins.

-In the Far West, where Cartwright and others had introduced baseball in 1849, the semipro California League and the original Pacific Coast League launched in the 1870s.
+In the Far West, the semipro California League and the original Pacific Coast League launched in the 1870s.
 Each had its ups and downs, including failures and restarts.
 A new Pacific Coast League (PCL), comprising teams in Los Angeles, Oakland, San Francisco, Sacramento, Portland and Seattle, started up in 1903 and was recognized as an official pro league the following year.
-Utah's Salt Lake Bees joined the PCL in 1915 (back in 1901, Salt Lake and three other Utah ball clubs played in the short-lived Inter-Mountain League).
+Utah’s Salt Lake Bees joined the PCL in 1915 (back in 1901, Salt Lake and three other Utah ball clubs played in the short-lived Inter-Mountain League).
 The PCL still exists.
 The current California League was founded in 1941.
-It wasn't until 1958 that modern-day Major League Baseball teams operated west of St. Louis—after the Brooklyn Dodgers moved to Los Angeles and the New York Giants to San Francisco.
+It wasn’t until 1958 that modern-day Major League Baseball teams operated west of St. Louis—after the Brooklyn Dodgers moved to Los Angeles and the New York Giants to San Francisco.
 Today the Far West is also home to the Los Angeles Angels of Anaheim, Oakland Athletics, San Diego Padres and Seattle Mariners.

 Down in cattle country, University of Texas ballplayers first squared off against their Texas A&M rivals in 1884, a decade before meeting on the football gridiron.
 Professional minor league baseball came to the Lone Star State in 1888 when John J. McCloskey (1862–1940) founded the still-active Texas League.
 Major League Baseball became part of the Texas landscape in 1962 with the arrival of the Houston Colt .45s (later the Astros).
 In 1972 the second iteration of the Washington Senators moved to Arlington and became the Texas Rangers.